The Ultimate Beginner’s Guide to Website Audit with Ahrefs

 Conducting a search engine optimization audit provides a good outlook on your website.
 With the right data, you can classify your best-performing pages and keywords, find new keyword opportunities, and plan your new content accordingly.

 At this point, Content Audit or Content Assessment comes in.
-The process in its entirety lets you remove low-quality content, and good-quality content, and find content opportunities.
+The process, in its entirety, lets you remove low-quality content and good-quality content and find content opportunities.

 Speaking of which, we need to highlight the importance of content gaps over here.
-It informs that you’re missing out on the topics which your audience is looking for.
+It informs that you’re missing out on the topics that your audience is looking for.
 And on top of that, most of your competitors are already leveraging on such opportunities.
 So, it’ll be a smart move to create new content pieces based on those topics and get noticed.

 On Ahrefs, the Content Tab lets you see all the existing issues of metas, headings, and word count.

 Then check out the Duplicates Tab to remove the unnecessary content clones stealing the spotlight.

 To find out what kind of content is working or not, go to Site Explorer and check out Top Content and Top Pages.